pedrofelipe/config/README.md

 # Config

-**Config** is a basic checklist I follow to set up a new Mac's development environment.
+**Config** is a basic checklist I follow to set up a new Mac development environment.

 ## Contents